 |Office||010 Simpkins Hall: 309-298-1213|

-Timothy Helwig is an Associate Professor in the Department of English & Journalism at WIU.
+Timothy Helwig is an Associate Professor in the Department of English at WIU.
 He earned a B.A. in English at Gettysburg College, an M.A. in English at Miami University of Ohio, and a Ph.D. in English Language and Literature at the University of Maryland, College Park.

 Timothy’s undergraduate courses include Introduction to American Literature, Introduction to African-American Literature, and Introduction to American Gothic Fiction, as well as upper-division courses in American Romantic Litearture and American Working-Class Literature.